Encryption/signing of the request object

 }

-As seen above, the JWT requires the following additional claims to be valid:
+Note that the JWT requires the following additional claims to be valid:

 - Create a signed JWT using a payload similar to the one above.
 Serialise this as a compact format JWT.
 The serialised JWT is a long string.

-- Now create an encrypted JWT using the serialised signed JWT from above as the payload.
+- Now, create an encrypted JWT using the serialised signed JWT from above as the payload.
 This should again be serialised as a compact format JWT.

 - Use this nested JWT as your request object towards Signicat.
 For example,